 - femoral nerve.
 The nerve root varies, depending on study from L1-L4 but always seems to involve L2-L3.

-Iliacus is the most simple and direct hip flexor connecting the coxal bone to the femur as it passes over the hip joint.
+Iliacus is the most direct and straightforward hip flexor connecting the coxal bone to the femur as it passes over the hip joint.
 It is part of the iliopsoas complex or deep abdominals.

 It is a flat triangular muscle that blends with the fibers of psoas major as it passes over the pubic bone and extends toward the lesser trochanter.

-There are infrequent anomalies in how a portion may stay separated as it travels to the insertion on the lesser trochanter or has a split belly.
+There are infrequent anomalies.
+They involve a portion that may stay separated as it travels to the insertion on the lesser trochanter.
+Also, there is an infrequent split belly.
 Here is one of the studies on its variations.